Impact investing is an exciting step in the evolution of responsible investing.

-While responsible investing means integrating environmental, social and governance (ESG) criteria, and excluding certain assets from portfolios, impact investing goes one step further.
+A combination of approaches make up what is known as Responsible Investment (RI), including environmental, social and governance (ESG) integration.
+This is where ESG issues are including in the investment analysis and decision making.
+Impact investing goes one step further.
 It covers a broad range of complex social and environmental objectives that aim to build a better future.

 In simple terms, it’s about investing in prosperity for people and prosperity for the planet.

 Being able to measure the benefits is critical – impact investing has clear, demonstrable objectives.
 At the same time the financial targets are not token, but aim to be competitive, market rate returns.

 There has been widespread adoption of the SDGs by a wide range of stakeholders – governments, businesses, financial institutions and not-for-profits – as a framework to assess unmet societal needs.

 There are 17 SDGs, with clearly defined objectives, as well as 169 underlying targets to be met by 2030.